malletfils/xbtit-3.1/README.md

 ## <a name="requirements"></a> :white_check_mark: Requirements

 - Web server with Apache or Lighttp installed and running
-- PHP 7.2 (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
+- PHP 7.1 to 7.4(If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
-- MySQL 5.6 or 5.7
+- MariaDB 10.1 or better

 ## <a name="credits"></a> :muscle: Credits